jondubois/proper-skip-list/README.md

 ### Methods

-- **`insert(key, value)`**: Insert a value into the skip list at the specified key.
+- **`upsert(key, value)`**: Insert a value into the skip list at the specified key.
 If a value already exists at that key, it will be replaced.
 - **`find(key)`**: Get the value stored at the specified key.
 This method returns `undefined` if a matching value is not found.
 - **`has(key)`**: Check if an entry with the specified key exists.
 - **`extract(key)`**: Remove a value at the specified key if it exits.
 This method returns the value or `undefined` if not found.